| |

 Red Back Spider

 This is a deadly spider.
-Its bite causes severe pain and general illness, since it attacks the nervous system.
-The Red Back poison is specially dangerous for kids and seniors.
-First Aid for this poisonous spider includes the specific --existing-- anti-venom.
+It attacks the nervous system and consequently, its bite causes severe pain and general illness.
+The Red Back poison is especially dangerous for children and adults.
+First Aid for this poisonous spider shall include the specific --existing-- anti-venom. |

 |